Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

 Further, both investigated samples show a fourfold magnetic in-plane anisotropy with magnetic easy axes aligned along the $\left\langle100\right\rangle$ directions.
-However, for thin magnetite films on MgO(001) the magnetic easy axes are reported to point into $\left\langle110\right\rangle$ directions \cite{MagAnisotrMgO,Schemme3}, while for Fe$_3$O$_4$ films on SrTiO$_3$(001) the magnetic easy axes are pointing into $\left\langle100\right\rangle$ directions, as well \cite{MagAnisotrSTO,MagAxisMagSTO}.
-In this case, a tetragonal distortion of the films can influence the spin-orbit coupling which may lead to modified MCA constants and, thus, altered directions of magnetic easy and hard axes.
-Moreover, magnetite films grown on an iron buffer layer exhibit a magnetic in-plane anisotropy with magnetic easy axes parallel to $\left\langle100\right\rangle$ \cite{SchemmeFeBuffer}.
-Thus, a modified interface of the Fe$_3$O$_4$ films can lead to a rotation of the magnetic in-plane anisotropy and influence the magnetic properties of magnetite.
+For thin magnetite films on MgO(001) the magnetic easy axes are mostly reported to point into $\left\langle110\right\rangle$ directions \cite{MagAnisotr2,MagAnisotrMgO,Schemme3} as expected from bulk properties of Fe$_3$O$_4$.
+But also a magnetic isotropic behavior \cite{Schemme3,kale2001} or magnetic easy axes aligned in $\left\langle100\right\rangle$ directions \cite{prieto2015} are presented in literature for Fe$_3$O$_4$/MgO(001).
+Moreover, magnetite films grown on an iron buffer layer deposited on MgO(001) exhibit a magnetic in-plane anisotropy with magnetic easy axes parallel to $\left\langle100\right\rangle$, too \cite{SchemmeFeBuffer}.
+For Fe$_3$O$_4$ films on SrTiO$_3$(001) also different orientations of the magnetic easy axes are reported.
+While Kale et al. observed a fourfold magnetic anisotropy with magnetic easy axes pointing into $\left\langle110\right\rangle$ directions \cite{kale2001}, magnetic easy axes aligned along the $\left\langle100\right\rangle$ directions are presented in Refs. \cite{MagAxisMagSTO,prieto2015}.
+All these observations show that the magnetic properties of magnetite are highly affected by the interface between the film and substrate and can be influenced by the deposition conditions, lattice mismatch or stoichiometric deviations.
+In addition, we assume that a tetragonal distortion of the films can influence the spin-orbit coupling which may lead to modified magnetocrystalline anisotropy constants \cite{spinorbitanis} and, thus, altered directions of magnetic easy and hard axes.